curv3d/curv/docs/language/Language.md

 * How would slice notation work?
 * This interferes with the OpenSCAD2 design for objects, where customization is funcall, as distinct from indexing.
+* just use i->a@i to convert sequence to function

 `map(f)(seq)`
 > When applied to a list,
 > `map(x->x+1) L` is like `[for (x=L) x+1]`,
-> except that it moves the list expression L to the left.
+> except that, syntactically, the list expression L is written at the end,
+> which may be useful for writing pipelines.
 > `map` preserves the stringiness of a string and the metadata of an object.

 `filter(f)(seq)`